-In keeping with MyPlate's message to make at least half of all grains whole, schools are working with suppliers to boost whole grains in bread, tortillas, pizza crust and pasta.
+In keeping with MyPlate's message to make at least half of all grains whole, schools are working with suppliers to boost whole grains in bread, tortillas, pizza crust and pasta so that half of the grains offered at either breakfast or lunch each week are from whole grain sources.
 They also are incorporating more whole-grain flour into baked goods such as muffins and pancakes.
-However, some schools have struggled to find whole-grain products that fit within the budget and cater to students tastes.
-The 2018 rule will allow petitioning schools to choose refined grains when whole-grain is not a viable option.

 Protein Slims Down

 Most school-aged kids need 4 to 6½ ounces of protein each day.
 To keep it heart-healthy, MyPlate encourages fish, skinless chicken and lean meat as well as plenty of plant-based protein.
-That means more oven-baked fish nuggets, chicken teriyaki, and beef and bean burritos on whole-wheat tortillas.
+This might include menu items such as oven-baked fish nuggets, chicken teriyaki, and lean beef or bean burritos on whole-wheat tortillas.
 When it comes to plant-based protein, schools are getting creative — they're offering options such as tofu stir-fries and bean burgers and tacos.

 Milk Got a Makeover

 MyPlate isn't just about what's on the plate.
 Drinks count too.
-Previously, only about a third of schools provided exclusively low or non-fat milk.
-The 2018 rule now allows schools to offer 1 percent chocolate milk to encourage milk intake, in addition to the regular fat-free version, 1 percent and fat-free milk options.
+The latest rule now allows schools to offer 1 percent flavored milk to encourage milk intake, in addition to unflavored fat-free and low-fat options.
 To help kids get even more of the bone-building calcium they need, schools also are jumping on the growing popularity of low-fat yogurt, serving up low-fat yogurt cups and parfaits and even yogurt-based dips.

 Getting Financial Assistance